thecartercenter/nemo/docs/production-setup.md

 1. Ignore the `no COPY in progress` message.
 1. Update `config/database.yml` to point to Postgres.
 Use `config/database.yml.example` as a guide.
 1. Restart your server.
 You should now be running on PostgreSQL!
+1. Run bundle exec rake ts:rebuild to rebuild your indices against the new DB and restart Sphinx.
 1. If you are using a regular DB backup dump command via cron, be sure to update it to use `pg_dump` instead of `mysqldump`.

 Troubleshooting